xtian/dotfiles/README.md

 # dotfiles

-All of the cool stuff in here is taken from [mathiasbynens/dotfiles](//github.com/mathiasbynens/dotfiles)
+Lots of stuff in here is taken from [mathiasbynens/dotfiles](//github.com/mathiasbynens/dotfiles)